yurynix/no-bundler/README.md

-# ista·tus quo
+# sta·tus quo
 ## /ˌstādəs ˈkwō/
 ### noun
-the existing state of affairs, especially regarding social or political issues.
+Status quo is a Latin phrase meaning the existing state of affairs, particularly with regard to social or political issues.
-"the status quo for a modern SPA is to have a bundler"
+> "the status quo for a modern SPA is to have a bundler"